PyMichaelB/ansible-kubeadm/README.md

 5) Cert manager to provide TLS certificates
 6) Vault - secret storage and injection

+### Chosen CRI and CNI
+- Container Runtime Interface is containerd.
+- Container Network Interface is Calico.

+### Installation and versions
 This installs the cluster using kubeadm.

-The Container Runtime Interface is containerd.
-The Container Network Interface is Calico.
+The Kubernetes version and containerd version is not yet selectable - it will be the latest at the time of install of (kubeadm, kubelet, kubectl) and containerd.

+The chart versions are specified in the `defaults` folder of their role.
+The chart values file for the version specified in `defaults` is found in `templates`.

+### CIDRs
+The below are currently hardcoded and unchangedable.
-Service CIDR: 10.96.0.0/16
+- Service CIDR: 10.96.0.0/16
-Pod CIDR: 10.244.0.0/16
+- Pod CIDR: 10.244.0.0/16

+### Kube-proxy
 Kube-proxy uses IP Virtual Server (ipvs) as opposed to the default of iptables.

+### Joining more workers
+The node-token.txt expires after 24hrs of setting up the master node.
-To generate a new joining token (the worker playbook should be run within 24hrs of the master being setup), head to the master node and run:
+To generate a new joining token in the case you want to add more worker nodes, head to the master node and run:
 ```
 kubeadm token create --print-join-token
 ```